nnamon/ctf101-systems-2016/lessonplan.md

 wheatley@ctf101-shell:~/ctf101$
 ```

-### Through the Argument
+#### Through the Argument

 Sometimes if what we need to do is terse enough to do in a single line of
 python, we may opt to pass the python code as an argument to the python program.
-This lets us create nifty one liners to use in terminal trickery.
+This lets us create nifty one liners for use in terminal trickery.

 ```bash
 wheatley@ctf101-shell:~/ctf101$ python -c 'print "Clone\n"*10'